Guide

 Navigation And Redirects

-Navigation controls public menus.
-Keep labels short and clear.
+Navigation controls public menu links.
+Keep labels short enough to work on phones.

 Redirects are useful when: